OrangeC93/Book_A_Pratical_Guide_to_AB_Testing/Part1_Introductory_Topics_for_Everyone.md

 3. The organization recognizes that it is poor at assessing the value of ideas.

 #### Improvements over Time
+Changes are improved over time and step by step.

+#### Strategy, Tactics, and Their Relationship to Experiments

 ## 2 Running and Analyzing Experiments

 ## 3 Twyman's Law and Experimentation Trustworthiness